birkaransachdev/hunting-sims/README.md

 ## Using the Tool

-### For MacOS users
+### For MacOS Users
-Step 1) Once you have cloned the `hunting-sims` directory, navigate into the correct directory by running: `cd introDSSsim`
+Step 1)  Navigate into the src directory by running: `cd introDSSsim` in the Command Prompt/Terminal, once you have cloned the `hunting-sims` repository

-### For Windows users
-Step 1) <alternate step 1 here>

-Step 2) Run the command `python create_hunting.py` in your terminal This is the file responsible for simulating custom Hunting scenarios.
+Step 2) Run the command `python create_hunting.py` in your terminal This is the file responsible for creating various Hunting scenarios.

 Step 3) Now the program will walked through a series of commands for how to run your desired Hunting scenario, on the feeder of your choice.
 1. "Please enter your feeder name:" -> e.g. enter `123` or `13bal` (for 123 node feeder and 13 node feeder respectively)